SpagoBILabs/SpagoBI/docker/README.md

 > [spagobi.org](https://www.spagobi.org)

-# Run SpagoBI
+# Run SpagoBI All In One

-## Run SpagoBI All In One
+## Run SpagoBI with embedded Database

-All in One image contains many demo  example with the DB included.
+All in One image contains many demo examples with the DB included.
 SpagoBI is started in this way:

 ```console
 $ docker run --name spagobi -d engineeringspa/spagobi:all-in-one
 2656735e7ce42c30ae1b284d05e05565b3dbc62fa0118279b31c479b7b0e2cfa
 ```

-## Run SpagoBI Minimal
+## Run SpagoBI with MySQL Database

-The minimal image contains only these engines:

-* SpagoBI Birt Report Engine
-* SpagoBI Cockpit Engine
-* SpagoBI Qbe Engine

-and it runs with an external MySQL Docker container.
-It doesn't contain examples like the All In One version, it's like an empty installation.
+It's also possible to run SpagoBI connected to an external MySQL Docker container.
+It doesn't contain examples, because the examples are in the embedded database.
+It's like an empty installation.

-Firstly run the MySQL container for spagobi:
+Firstly run the MySQL Database container for SpagoBI:

 ```console
 $ docker run --name spagobidb -e MYSQL_USER=spagobiuser -e MYSQL_PASSWORD=spagobipassword -e MYSQL_DATABASE=spagobidb -e MYSQL_ROOT_PASSWORD=spagobirootpassword -d mysql:5.5